-Interstitial (in-tur-STISH-ul) lung disease describes a large group of disorders, most of which cause progressive scarring of lung tissue.
-The scarring associated with interstitial lung disease eventually affects your ability to breathe and get enough oxygen into your bloodstream.
+Interstitial (in-tur-STISH-ul) lung disease describes a large group of disorders characterized by progressive scarring of the lung tissue between and supporting the air sacs.
+The scarring associated with interstitial lung disease may cause progressive lung stiffness, eventually affecting your ability to breathe and get enough oxygen into your bloodstream.

 Once lung scarring occurs, it's generally irreversible.
-Medications can slow the damage of interstitial lung disease, but many people never regain full use of their lungs.
-Lung transplants are an option for some people who have interstitial lung disease.
+Medications may slow the damage of interstitial lung disease, but many people never regain full use of their lungs.
+Lung transplant is an option for some people who have worsening interstitial lung disease despite treatment.

 - Schraufnagel DE, et al. Breathing in America: Diseases, Progress and Hope.
 New York, N.Y.: American Thoracic Society; 2010. http://www.thoracic.org/education/breathing-in-america.pdf.
 Accessed July 8, 2014.

 - Mason RJ, et al. Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.clinicalkey.com.
 Accessed July 8, 2014.

 - King TE.
 Approach to the adult with interstitial lung disease: Clinical evaluation. http://www.uptodate.com/home.
 Accessed July 8, 2014.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed July 8, 2014.